qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Today's endhosts are equipped with several network interfaces.
 Users expect to be able to seamlessly switch from one interface to another one or use them simultaneously to aggregate bandwidth whenever needed.
-During the last years, several multipath extensions to transport protocols have been proposed (e.g., {{RFC6824}}, {{MPRTP}}, or {{SCTPCMT}}).
-Multipath TCP
+During the last years, several multipath extensions to transport protocols have been proposed (e.g., {{RFC6824}}, {{MPRTP}}, or
-{{RFC6824}} is the most mature one.
-It is already deployed on popular smartphones, but also for other use cases {{RFC8041}}{{IETFJ}}.
+{{SCTPCMT}}).
+Multipath TCP {{RFC6824}} is the most mature one.
+It is already deployed on popular smartphones, but also for other use cases {{RFC8041}}
+{{IETFJ}}.

 With regular TCP and UDP, all the packets that belong to a given flow share the same 4-tuple {source IP address, source port number, destination IP address, destination port number} that acts as an identifier for this flow.
 This prevents these flows from using multiple paths.

 QUIC
 {{I-D.ietf-quic-transport}} does not use the 4-tuple as an implicit connection identifier.
 Instead, a QUIC flow is identified by a Connection ID.
 This enables QUIC to cope with events affecting the 4-tuple, such as NAT rebinding or IP address changes.
 The QUIC connection migration feature, specified in Section 9 of {{I-D.ietf-quic-transport}}, enables migrating a flow from one 4-tuple to another one, sustaining in particular a connection over different network paths.

 Still, there is a void to specify simultaneous usage of QUIC over available network paths for a single connection.
 Use cases such as bandwidth aggregation or seamless network handovers would be applicable to QUIC, as they are now with Multipath TCP {{RFC8041}}{{IETFJ}}.
 Experience with Multipath TCP on smartphones shows that the ability to simultaneously use WLAN and cellular during handovers improves the user perceived quality of experience.
 A performance evaluation of an early solution for such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.